makhy/Flexi-Lunch-Notebooks/README.md

 # Flexi-Lunch-Tool

-Imagine you are an office worker in Wan Chai.
-You’ve been thinking of getting a delicious burger for lunch for the whole morning.
-You arrive at Five Guys at 12:30pm, just to discover the queue at the cashier is over half an hour long, and almost every table has a person standing at the side waiting to be seated.
-You really want a burger (no McDonald’s please…), but there isn’t much time left for the lunch hour.
-What will you do?

-Try out this “Flexi-Lunch” recommendation tool!

-# Flexi-Lunch-Tool

 Imagine you are an office worker.
 You’ve been thinking of getting a burger for lunch for the whole morning.
 You arrive at Five Guys at 12:30pm, just to discover the queue is very long.
 You really want a burger (no McDonald’s please…).
 What will you do?

 Try out this “Flexi-Lunch” recommendation model!